Contact our Student Services Office for more information about the program: clasp–firstname.lastname@example.org

 At least one course in computer programming, preferably FORTRAN or C

 Climate & Space does not require a GRE subject test, only the general test.
 However, if you are very strong in a particular subject (for example, physics) then it will count in your favor if you take the subject test and score well on it.

 1839 School Number

 All non-native English-speaking applicants are required to take the Test Of English as a Foreign Language (TOEFL) within two years of applying.
-Even if you are currently attending an English-speaking university, you must take this test if English is not your native language.
 Required TOEFL score is: 230 or better (computer test) OR 84 or better (Internet-based test).
 If your undergraduate program instruction language was exclusively in English, the TOEFL requirement can be waived.